xpeppers/starway-to-orione/README.md

     * What is design?
     * What's the difference between them?
     * What is design for?
-      * in other words, how would you reply to the following statement: _"I just need to understand what to do (analysis) and than do it (coding).
+      * in other words, how would you reply to the following statement: _"I just need to understand what to do (analysis) and then do it (coding).
 Everything else does not matter!"_
 * Read the article [Keep It DRY, Shy, and Tell the Other Guy](http://media.pragprog.com/articles/may_04_oo1.pdf)
 * Tell Don't Ask principle
   * read the article [Tell, Don't Ask](http://pragprog.com/articles/tell-dont-ask)